 While many firms have not yet hit the targets with their entire portfolios, the proof of progress is in the numbers.
 Overall, participating firms achieved a 49% pEUI reduction across their portfolios last year.
 This is an unprecedented achievement.
 In the 2019 report, “By the Numbers”, you can see that 27 firms successfully hit the 70% reduction target!
 This is cause for celebration!

-In this live session, we will hear rapid-fire presentations from larger signatory firms that have met or exceeded the 2030 targets.
-They will share stories and lessons learned from achieving these phenomenal goals.
-From incorporating the right tools and the right time to translating “lessons learned” into continuous savings, we will hear firsthand the secrets to success for larger firms.
+Hear rapid-fire presentations from larger signatory firms that have met or exceeded the 2030 targets.
+They share stories and lessons learned from achieving these phenomenal goals.
+From incorporating the right tools and the right time to translating “lessons learned” into continuous savings, hear firsthand the secrets to success for larger firms.

 - Learn how different sustainability leadership models can drive firm-wide culture change to make energy efficiency and positive occupant health and productivity outcomes inherent across your design process.

 - Evaluate which tools, analyses, and research you should incorporate at key milestones to best improve the energy performance of your projects and create positive health outcomes for building occupants.

 - Understand how to measure and track your progress and translate “lessons learned” into continuous energy and carbon reductions across your portfolio of work over years.

 - Formulate a plan to map critical education, training, and skill-building to specific roles on your teams to help them deliver energy-efficient projects that promote occupant and environmental health

 This session was recorded live on February 25, 2021.